 When trying out new treats for your dog, it’s always best to start with small portions, and see how your dog’s GI tract responds.

-There are also a number of foods in your kitchen that can be dangerous for dogs to consume, so check back soon for a list of common foods to avoid.
+There are also a number of foods in your kitchen that can be dangerous for dogs to consume.
+See our list of common food items that are toxic to dogs.